 The amendments in the Act do not change the requirement that unused amounts remaining at the end of a health FSA's plan year must be forfeited in the absence of a grace period.
 Notice 2005-42.
 Thus, if a health FSA does not have a grace period, unused amounts remaining at the end of the plan year are forfeited and generally cannot be transferred through a qualified HSA distribution to an HSA after the end of the plan year.
 Although the unused amounts can be distributed to an HSA before the end of the plan year, because the health FSA coverage continues until the end of the plan year, an individual covered by the health FSA is not an eligible individual immediately after the qualified HSA distribution, and thus any such qualified HSA distribution is included in income and subject to an additional 10 percent tax.
-Similarly, an individual without HDHP coverage after a distribution is not an eligible individual after the distribution and thus the qualified HSA distribution is included in income and subject to an additional 10 percent tax.
+Similarly, an individual without HDHP coverage after a distribution is included in income and subject to an additional 10 percent tax.
 Unless a participant has a change in status as provided in Treas.
 Reg. § 1.125-4(a), health FSA elections may not be changed during a plan year.
 Prop.
 Treas.
 Reg. § 1.125-1, Q & A-15.